Wolverine971/9takes/src/blog/enneagram/philosophy-psychology-and-the-enneagram.md

 Understanding the connections between the Enneagram, Plato, and Freud, as well as the core emotions driving the development of these intelligence centers, helps us appreciate the Enneagram's depth and complexity.
 We can better understand our motivations and growth paths by recognizing how fear, shame, and anger shape our intellectual, emotional, and instinctual intelligence.

-In essence, the Enneagram offers a framework for personal development deeply rooted in the rich philosophical traditions of Plato and Freud.
 By exploring these connections, we can better appreciate the Enneagram as a tool for self-understanding and a means to foster personal growth and transformation.

-If you found this helpful, sign up and join 9takes below ⬇️.
-Of course, you are free to decline, but there is much more to explore. 🚀

 <svelte:head>